Alina Homecare – Blog Header (Purple Version)

 An autumnal garden.

-As summer ends, get your garden ready for the colder and wetter winter months.
-Start by cleaning up fallen leaves and debris.
-This mess can attract pests and diseases.
+As summer ends, get your garden ready for the colder, wetter winter months.
+Start by cleaning up fallen leaves and debris as the mess can attract pests and diseases.
 Remove any annuals that have finished blooming.
-You might also plant cover crops in empty garden beds to help your soil stay healthy.
+You may also plant cover crops in empty garden beds to help your soil stay healthy.

 Protect delicate plants from frost.
 You can cover them with blankets or move potted plants inside.
 Put a layer of mulch around perennials and shrubs.
 This helps keep the roots warm and prevents soil from washing away.
 Keep watering your plants until the ground freezes because they need hydration to survive winter.

-Think about planting spring blooming bulbs, like tulips, daffodils, and hyacinths.
-They will bring colour to your garden in the early months of next year.
+Think about planting spring blooming bulbs, like tulips, daffodils and hyacinths.
+They will bring colour to your garden in the early months of following year.

 A frosty garden in winter.

-You might not garden outside as much in winter, there is still a lot you can do if you love gardening.
+You may not garden outside as much in winter, but there is still a lot you can do if you love gardening.
 For older people, especially in cooler places, indoor gardening is a great way to feel close to nature.

 Use the winter months to plan and order your seeds or plants for spring.
-You can look up new gardening methods, go to workshops, and read books or watch garden TV programmes to improve your gardening skills.
+You can look up new gardening methods, go to workshops and read books or watch gardening television programmes to improve your skills.

 A front garden with lots of flowers and space for sitting.